What Actually Makes Sugar-Free Gummies Work

 • Process stability (more forgiving cooking and depositing behavior)

-Water activity (aw): the spec most teams don’t watch closely enough
+Water activity (aw): the spec most teams overlook

-Many gummy projects focus on moisture percentage alone.
-Moisture matters, but in sugar-free gummies, water activity (aw) is often the better predictor of whether the product will stay clean, separated, and pleasant in a bottle months later.
+Many gummy projects focus only on moisture percentage.
+Moisture matters, but water activity (aw) is often a better predictor of long-term stability.

-Here’s why: two gummies can have similar moisture content and behave completely differently in storage.
-One stays firm and dry-to-the-touch; the other turns tacky, clumps, or “sweats.”
-The difference is frequently aw-how available that water is to move and interact with the system.
+Why?
+Two gummies with similar moisture content can behave completely differently.
+One stays firm and dry; the other turns tacky or sweats.
+The difference is often aw — how free the water is to move and interact.

-In sugared gummies, high dissolved solids naturally help bind water and reduce its mobility.
-In sugar-free gummies, the specific polyols, fibers, bulking agents, and the gel network determine whether water stays put-or migrates to the surface and causes problems.
+In sugared gummies, high dissolved solids help bind water.
+In sugar-free gummies, polyols, fibers, bulking agents, and the gel network decide whether water stays put or migrates.

-Instead of relying on a single release check, a robust program typically treats aw as a controlled outcome and trends it intentionally through the product lifecycle:
+Instead of a single release check, a good program treats aw as a controlled outcome and trends it through the product lifecycle:

 • Define a target aw range at batch release